markomitranic/giferator/README.md

 ## Usage

-The application offers no interface and contains hardcoded variables for `FPS` and `SIZE_PIXELS` which can be manually customised.
+The application offers no interface and contains hardcoded output profiles.
+For each input, it will generate several variants differing by FPS, max width and color count.
+Profiles can be edited in `src/giferator.sh`.

 Once you start the app, you can drag and drop any gif, image or video file, and it will automatically be compressed.

-The gif will be output into a new `./giferated` folder, with the same filename.
-It will automatically overwrite older versions of the file if they exist.
+The gifs will be output into a new `./giferated` folder, using a descriptive suffix like `__308w_12fps_128c.gif`.
+It will automatically overwrite older versions if they exist.
 Application is dependency free, so it can be directly copied to your Applications folder.

 ## Compression

 Compression algorhythm uses a few steps in order to make image smaller without changing the quality.
-Via FFMPEG, static frames are made transparent, a color palette is calculated for each gif separately.
+Via FFMPEG, static frames are made transparent and a per-variant color palette is calculated.
 Both Gifsicle level 3 and ImageOptim are used for final compression and metadata removal.

+### Default Profiles

+The default profiles are conservative-to-aggressive to help compare quality vs size:

+- tiny: 220w @ 6fps, 64 colors
+- small: 260w @ 8fps, 96 colors
+- medium: 308w @ 12fps, 128 colors
+- large: 400w @ 15fps, 256 colors

+Each uses FFMpeg palettegen/paletteuse with Bayer dithering and Gifsicle `-O3` with mild lossy quantization.

 # Development